DataAnalyticsinStudentHands/DataMaps/README.md

 ## Deployment with PM2

-* change into the working directory and run `meteor build` - this will generate a *.tar .gz file
+* change into the working directory and run `meteor build .` - this will generate a *.tar .gz file
-* extract the file (you will end up with a `bundle` directory
+* move the file to the install location nd extract it (you will end up with a `bundle` directory
 * `cd bundle/programs/server/` and `npm install`
-* generate a configuration file for PM2 (see example gist) outside of bundle
+* generate a configuration file for PM2 (see example [gist](https://gist.github.com/fcbee3b520b4fdf97552.git)) outside of bundle
 * run `pm2 start [your_pm2_conf_file]`